o-laurent/wordle-solver/README.md

 # Wordle Solver

+This solver is a program to help you play and win at Wordle.

+## How to use the software
+Create a folder called data with the command `mkdir data`.

-Download a dictionnary in the langage that you wish...
+Download a dictionnaries in the languages which you are interested in.
+For instance:

-Put it in a data folder
+- for English: `wget https://raw.githubusercontent.com/dwyl/english-words/master/words.txt -O english_dict` from dwyl
+- for French: `wget https://raw.githubusercontent.com/hbenbel/French-Dictionary/master/dictionary/dictionary.txt -O french_dict`

-Apply preprocessing on the file
+Apply preprocessing on the file with the command `python3 preprocessing.py data/your_dict.txt`

-Use the repository
+Use the repository with a python notebook for instance.